 What is activated charcoal?

 Activated charcoal is the byproduct of burning a carbon source like wood or coconut shells, the latter of which is our preferred source.
-The carbon is “activated” by high temperatures, removing all the oxygen and changing its chemical structure to create much smaller particles with more surface area.
-The result is ultra-fine charcoal with millions of tiny pores that capture, bind, and remove poisons, heavy metals, chemicals, and intestinal gases, helping to remove them from the gastrointestinal tract (and prevent them from entering the bloodstream).
+The carbon is “activated” by high temperatures that change its chemical structure, creating smaller particles with more surface area.
+The result is ultra-fine charcoal with millions of tiny pores that bind many heavy metals, everyday toxins and intestinal gases, helping to remove them from the gastrointestinal tract (and prevent them from entering the bloodstream).
 One teaspoon of activated charcoal has about the same total surface area as a football field.

 Why use activated charcoal?